nipreps/nipreps-book/docs/head-motion/models.md

 ```

 ### The model factory
-To permit flexibly select models, the `eddymotion` package offers a `ModelFactory` that implements the *facade design pattern*.
+To permit flexibly in selecting models, the `eddymotion` package offers a `ModelFactory` that implements the *facade design pattern*.
 This means that `ModelFactory` makes it easier for the user to switch between models:

 ```{code-cell} python